Dozens feared dead after Russia bombs school where Ukrainians were sheltering, official says – KION546

 Schools, nurseries and hospitals have all been targeted by Russia, according to the United Nations.

-Russian forces “must face justice for a series of war crimes” committed in the region northwest of Kyiv, following an investigation it conducted in Ukraine, Amnesty International said Friday.
+Amnesty International said Friday that Russian forces “must face justice for a series of war crimes” committed in the region northwest of Kyiv, following an investigation the group conducted in Ukraine.

 The investigation, based “on dozens of interviews and extensive review of material evidence,” has documented “unlawful air strikes on Borodyanka, and extrajudicial executions in other towns and villages including Bucha, Andriivka, Zdvyzhivka and Vorzel.”